 On the other hand, if a wrongful death settlement is reached out of court between the survivors (plaintiffs) and the defendant in the lawsuit, the plaintiffs can decide among themselves about the distribution of funds, or how financial recovery will be apportioned.
 An out-of-court settlement also can lead to a faster and less costly legal process, with no need for a trial beyond a certain point after the lawsuit is filed.

-There is no set rule by law in any state which indicates the precise amounts awarded in a wrongful death lawsuit.
+There is no set rule by law in Texas indicating the precise amounts awarded in a wrongful death lawsuit.
+Other states do have laws dividing the proceeds from a wrongful death.
 Also, such money will vary from case to case depending on the individual circumstances of each case.

 For instance, if a man was the sole earner in his family and suffered a wrongful death at 40 years of age, a court could calculate his expected future earnings had he lived to retirement age and that would be part of the financial settlement.
 A court also may decide that children or minors have more need for financial security than adults.